navfit99/navfit99-js/README.md

 - Apple Mac OSX users
 - Linux users
 - Windows users unable to install MSAccess drivers or NAVFIT98A
+- Users who want to view older electronic evaluations when NAVFIT98A is no longer available.

 NAVFITOnline's development name in parts of the codebase is NAVFIT99.

+### This seems like a limited solution.
+Why don't you make a \[cloud based/centralized/reorganized/insert word here\] evaluation system?

+NAVFITOnline is meant to be a "drop-in" "shim" solution for working with the current NAVFIT98A program and format.
+Making a new CMS system for Navy evaluations is a different project.
+The goal of NAVFITOnline is to retain compatibility with the NAVFIT98A program (ex: make changes in NAVFITOnline -> open in NAVFIT98A).
+To allow users a different way to view and edit evaluations if NAVFIT98A is unavailable for some reason.
+Features can be expanded on while maintaining compatibility.

 ### Features of NAVFITOnline
 - Import NAVFIT database *accdb* files used by NAVFIT98A.